43piRcubed/portfolio/dog-project/README_dog.md

 16. Once the page loads:
 	```
-	select an image file in the Choose File field (slect an image file fomr your computer)
+	select an image file in the Choose File field (select an image file from your computer)
 	click on the Classify Dog Breed Button
 	wait until page is loaded again (this may take some time)